ReflectsLight/al-quran.reflectslight.io/README.md

 a static website for reading (and listening to)
 The Noble Quran.
-After the website is built, the build directory consists of HTML, CSS, JavaScript and other static assets that can be hosted by nginx, apache, etc.
+After the website is built, the build directory consists of HTML, CSS, JavaScript and other static assets that can be hosted by a web server such as nginx, apache, etc.

-## Environment
+## Requirements

 The following languages and tools have to be installed to build the website from source: